Cristianrusu92/raspberry-nginx-owncloud/README.md

 Another  way to find out the ip is trough your router settings panel.
 Login to your router by accesing his ip lan adress.
 Usualy is on the back of you router.
 In the setting panel you will see device connected and the hostname of your pi which will be alarmpi and the ip.

-Connect to ssh by typing `sudo ssh@your-raspberry-ip` and enter the `alarm` password Once connceted you need root privileges.
+Connect to ssh by typing `sudo ssh@your-raspberry-ip` and enter the `alarm` password.
+Once connceted you need root privileges.
 Type `su` and enter the `root` password

+#### 4. WIFI activation
+The Raspberry Pi 3 has a build in  wirelless module.
+You can activate it by accesing a default command line tool called __wifi-menu__.
+Type
+`# wifi-menu -o`.
+You will a interface prompt to and you need to enter the password for your netword SSID.
+After that wait a few seconds.
+The wifi-menu utility has created a new profile for your WIFI Link.
+It is called wlan0-your-SSID

+Start the wifi by typing `netctl start wlan0-you-SSID`.
+Enable it so after each reboot it will be activate by typing `netctl enable wlan0-your-SSID`